frankframework/frank-manual/docs/source/advancedDevelopment/dockerDevel/dockerDevel.rst

   * It sets properties such that the Frank!Framework can find your Frank configuration.
   * It sets `dtap.stage=LOC` in `catalina.properties`.
   * It copies the `context.xml` you provide or it creates one that has a `<Resource>` tag for your database.
+* It downloads ``FrankConfig.xsd``, I file you need to have syntax checking while editing Frank configurations.

 You may want more insight into these details already during development.
 You can achieve this by using Docker (see https://hub.docker.com/).
 WeAreFrank! has created a Docker image that holds the Frank!Framework deployed inside the appropriate version of Apache Tomcat.
 This image can also be used in your production environment.
 If you do your development using Docker, your development environment is more similar to your production environment.
 This page focuses on development, however, not on deployment on a production environment.